WICG/nav-speculation/README.md

 * avoiding user-visible side effects and annoyances from running script on the destination site; and
 * fulfilling the privacy objectives of the user and the referring site.

-This repository contains a set of explainers and (eventually) specifications which, combined, give a rigorous model for performing such prerendering of content, in an interoperably-implementable way.
-Each piece is designed to be composable and reusable; for example, [some contribute to prefetching](#prefetching), independent of prerendering, and the [opt-in](./opt-in.md) is designed to be usable by other types of alternate loading modes, such as [fenced frames](https://github.com/shivanigithub/fenced-frame/).
+This repository contains a set of explainers and (eventually) specifications which, combined, give a rigorous model for performing such preloading of content, in an interoperably-implementable way.

 ## Triggering preloading with speculation rules